 I embraced LinkedIn as an early adopter.
 My largest client last year found me on LinkedIn.

 College students who aren’t using LinkedIn lose their native status and become LinkedIn immigrants.
 They look like they aren’t ready for business.
 They don’t speak my language.
 And guess what?
-I don’t want to hire them because I don’t want them to train them on Linkedin.
+I don’t want to hire them because I don’t want to train them on LinkedIn.
 I want to teach them other things.

 As a solopreneur I want an intern to help me from the get go.
 That’s my world today.
 And the world that today’s college students will live in when they are 50.
 There are numerous articles documenting that in the near future a large proportion of the workforce will be consultants, freelancers, or temp workers.